ChaudhariHarsha/MiniURL/README.md

 ## Redis:
 - pull this image redis/redis-stack
-- run this image incontainer with default port 6379 and exposed to 8001
+- run this image in container with default port 6379 and exposed to 8001

-## Start Projecct:
+## Start projecct:

 **Client**: